andrewhtsai/Interactive-Lab-Hub/Lab 3/README.md

 already registered within the system.
 Also, now in COVID times, a temperature sensor could also be integrated to allow for temperature measurements before anyone is allowed in.

+For this lab, both were very hands-on with the hardware and software, and we used peer programming when writing code for all of the software files that we worked on.